timojarv/mongoloid/README.md

 # Mongoloid - mongodb backup tool

-Daily backups to Google cloud storage
+Daily backups to Google cloud storage.

 Requires a mongodb connection URI (`MONGO_URI`) and a GS token (`GS_TOKEN`)

 You can obtain the token with `gsutil config`,